crashtest-security/devsecops-example-heroku/README.md

 ![Successful Build in CircleCI](/res/05_circleci.png)

-- The build deploys the application any you can now access it from Heroku by clicking the "Open App" button.
+- The build deploys the application and you can now access it from Heroku by clicking the "Open App" button.

 ![Running Application](/res/06_application.png)

-- You can see that the application contains a Cross-Site-Scripting vulnerability by typing tho following as your name within the application.
+- You can see that the application contains a Cross-Site-Scripting vulnerability by typing the following as your name within the application.
 This will make the browser show an alert box as it is interpreting your provided JavaScript:

 ```html
 <script>alert("XSS")</script>